flriancu/patterns-demo/README.md

 To get the requirements, follow these steps:

--   install a Java Development Kit: [there are many](https://whichjdk.com/), and the best one at the moment is [Eclipse Temurin](https://adoptium.net/installation/)
+-   install a Java Development Kit (JDK): [there are many](https://whichjdk.com/), and the best one at the moment is [Eclipse Temurin](https://adoptium.net/installation/)
 -   install [Maven](https://maven.apache.org/)

-To verify your installation:
+To verify your JDK installation:

 -   check the compiler: `javac -version`
 -   check the application launcher: `java -version`